jmoggridge/jmoggridge.com/README.md

 ### Deploy

-**Don't you dare use `build site`** on this project, or you will regret all the generated files; Netlify (or whatever cdn) can build the site at deploy time.
+You can use build tools and `rmarkdown::clean_site(preview = FALSE)` to remove the generated files from /public.
+Netlify (or whatever cdn) can build the site at deploy time too but it's hard to troubleshoot that way.
 I set up CI/CD through github and netlify, such that the build is performed whenever there are pushes to the 'main' branch.

 ## Where to edit the blog theme